Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Try this:

-Take 5 minutes to write down everything you are doing or think you might want to do on the land.
-Here are some prompts to get you started:
+Try this: Take 5 minutes to write down everything you are doing or think you might want to do on the land.

-• If you own or plan to purchase land, will you pass the land on to family or do you hope to sell it when you retire?
+- If you own or plan to purchase land, will you pass the land on to your family, or do you hope to sell it when you retire?

 With your list prioritized, you’re ready to do more research!